ReSpeak/tsdeclarations/ts3protocol.md

 The client can verify the `l` parameter with the public key of the server which is sent in `omega`.

+Both proofs which are exchanged (the one you received in (see 3.2.2), and the one sent in (see 3.2.2.5)) use 'prime256v1 with sha256, DER encoded'.
+Note that the identity keys from client/server already should be keys on 'prime256v1' as noted in (see 3).

 #### 3.2.2.2 Parsing the license
 The license has a small header continued by a list of blocks.
 Each block may vary in length and must be parsed sequentially therefore.